 Grant Opportunities for Manufacturing & Technology Companies

 As of 2020, President Biden signed the Made in America Executive order which places American manufacturing industries as a key factor that impacts our ability to weather another pandemic.
-This order can be predicted to lead to bills to be passed that provide funding to support manufacturing industries to help them grow, be resilient, and expand production capacity.
+This order can be predicted to lead to bills being passed that provide funding to support manufacturing industries to help them grow, be resilient, and expand production capacity.
 This is a political process and will take time, so companies should still be reviewing alternate sources of funding until programs become available.

 For-profit companies can benefit from the Small Business Innovation Research & Small business technology transfer Funding (SBIR & STTR) that provides tech start-ups with funding for research and development activities.
 These programs are highly competitive and only about 35 percent of first-time submissions are accepted.
-For technology grants, the companies that have the most success receiving grants are companies that have some self-funding or seed-funding or have investors on board to be able to sustain their expenses with funding needed to commercialize.
+For technology grants, the companies that have the most success receiving grants are companies that have some self-funding or seed funding or have investors on board to be able to sustain their expenses with funding needed to commercialize.

 It is harder for manufacturing start-ups to receive funding.
 Most grant lenders want to see cash flow and financial stability before lending the company money.
 The Small Business Association (SBA) provides some low-interest loans and loan guarantees for manufacturing start-ups.
 Most companies need to be out of the start-up phase with a marketable product to receive state grants for training, recycling activities, or capital investment.